-- 3.5 No former student who has been suspended for disciplinary reasons from a component institution of the System shall be permitted on the campus of any component institution during the period of such suspension without the prior written approval of the chief administrative officer of that institution. - 3.6 Hazing in state educational institutions is prohibited by state law (Section 4.19, Chapter 4, Title I, Texas Education Code).
-Hazing with or without the consent of a student is prohibited by the System, and a violation of that prohibition renders both the person inflicting the hazing and the person submitting to the hazing subject to discipline. - 3.7 Initiations by organizations may include no feature which is dangerous, harmful, or degrading to the student, and a violation of this prohibition renders the organization subject to discipline. - 3.8 Any student who advocates or recommends, either orally or in writing, the conscious and deliberate violation of any federal, state or local law is subject to discipline. - Any student who, acting either singly or in concert with others, obstructs or disrupts, by force or violence, any teaching, research, administrative, disciplinary, public service, or other activity authorized to be held or conducted on the campus of a component institution of the System, shall be subject to discipline, including expulsion.
+- 3.4 The use of intoxicating beverages is prohibited in classroom buildings, laboratories, auditoriums, library buildings, museums, faculty and administrative offices, intercollegiate and intramural athletic facilities, and all other public campus areas; provided, however, that with the prior consent of the institutional head, the foregoing provisions of this section may be waived with respect to any specific affair which is sponsored by the institution.
+However, with respect to the possession and consumption of alcoholic beverages, state law will be strictly enforced at all times on all property controlled by the System and its component institutions. - 3.5 No former student who has been suspended for disciplinary reasons from a component institution of the System shall be permitted on the campus of any component institution during the period of such suspension without the prior written approval of the chief administrative officer of that institution. - 3.6 Hazing in state educational institutions is prohibited by state law (Section 4.19, Chapter 4, Title I, Texas Education Code).
+Hazing with or without the consent of a student is prohibited by the System, and a violation of that prohibition renders both the person inflicting the hazing and the person submitting to the hazing subject to discipline. - 3.7 Initiations by organizations may include no feature which is dangerous, harmful, or degrading to the student, and a violation of this prohibition renders the organization subject to discipline. - 3.8 Any student who advocates or recommends, either orally or in writing, the conscious and deliberate violation of any federal, state or local law is subject to discipline. - 3.9 Any student who, acting either singly or in concert with others, obstructs or disrupts, by force or violence, any teaching, research, administrative, disciplinary, public service, or other activity authorized to be held or conducted on the campus of a component institution of the System, or on any real property over which the System has possession and control, shall be subject to discipline, including expulsion.
 As used in this subsection, the words "force or violence" include such acts as "stand-ins," "sit-ins," and "lie-ins," when such acts are in fact obstructive or disruptive of any of the authorized activities listed above. - 3.(10) The Dean of Students shall have primary authority and responsibility for the administration of student discipline at his institution.
-It shall be his duty to investigate allegations that a student has violated the Regents' Rules and Regulations, the rules and regulations of the institution, or specific orders and instructions issued by an administrative official of the institution in the course of his duties. - 3.(10)1 If the Dean of Students determines that such allegations are not unfounded, he shall prepare a written statement of charges, a statement of the evidence supporting such charges, including a list of witnesses and brief summary of the testimony to be given by each, and shall send such charges and statement to the accused student by certified mail, return receipt requested, addressed to the address appearing in the registrar's records.
+It shall be his duty to investigate allegations that a student has violated the Regents' Rules and Regulations, the rules and regulations of the institution, or specific orders and instructions issued by an administrative official of the institution in the course of his duties.